leabs/misc-python-apps/README.md

 ## App Explanations

 - **CSV to JSON** - Converts a CSV file to a JSON file.
 This uses a csv file called `data.csv` within the `csv-to-json` directory.
 Want to convert your own?
 Replace the `data.csv` file with your own and run the app with `python3 main.py` in the directory.
 The output file will be called `data.json` and will be located within the `csv-to-json` directory.
+- **Generate README** - This is a simple README template generator that takes in the project name and outputs README sections with links to the sections in markdown.
 - **Get Rain Estimate** - Using the openweathermap API and a user specified zip code, this app will tell you if it's going to rain in the next 5 days.
 This does require an openweathermap API key which you can get [here](https://openweathermap.org/api).
 - **Password Generator** - Generates a random password with letters, numbers, symbols, and punctuation using user input for the password length.
 (Between 8 and 64 characters)
 - **Retirement Calculator** - Calculates how much you can withdraw on your retirement accounts using earn compounded interest.
 This also lets you calculate a yearly withdraw amount using a known pension.
 In addition, NYSLRS Tier 6 retirement benefits can be calculated using this app (because that's what my wife has, lol).